vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 recovery.
 I did go out shopping in the morning, so I do have some amount of exercise arising from that, even with the break from jogging.

+## 2024-05-16: break from jogging

+On 2024-05-16, due to slight fullness and occasional pain, I decided to skip jogging.
+I did go to Trader Joe's for shopping in the evening, so I did have a moderate amount of physical activity.